lowendlibre/lowendlibre/README.md

 # lowendlibre

-The freedom of postmarketOS (and other distros!), now on low-end MediaTek devices.
+The freedom of postmarketOS (and other distros!), now on low-end MediaTek-based devices.

 ## Why?